tommyod/paretoset/README.md

 ![](https://github.com/tommyod/paretoset/blob/initial/scripts/example_salespeople.png)

-## Examples - Pareto efficient solutions (non-dominated front) in multiobjective optimization
+## Example - Pareto efficient solutions in multiobjective optimization

 Suppose you wish to query a database for salespeople that might be eligible for a raise.
 To find top performers (low salary, but high sales) for every department: